How to plan an unforgettable surprise trip

 The following details are based on my experience of booking a surprise birthday holiday.
 That said, you’ll most likely have to tweak some details to fit your own plans.
 However, you can download my FREE surprise trip planner to keep track of your progress.

-Planning a surprise vacation
+Planning a surprise holiday – when to go?

-When planning a surprise destination holiday, the first thing to do is decide on when you want to book.
+When planning a surprise holiday, the first thing to do is decide on when you want to book.
 Are you planning a surprise birthday trip for your husband in March?
 Or are you planning to surprise your spouse for your wedding anniversary in November?
 Whatever the occasion, knowing when you want to go allows plenty of time to sort out the details.

 My dad’s birthday’s in July, so I began making arrangements in January.
 There’s no set amount of time as to when you should start making preparations.
 However, for me, planning in advance gave me enough time to work out a travel itinerary.
 Better yet, it also gave me a head start to secure the best flight and hotel deals.